NISS AI, Statistics & Data Science in Practice: Lucas Mentch Talk on Random Forests: Why they Work and Why that’s a Problem

 Nancy McMillan currently serves as Data Science Research Leader within Battelle’s Health Research & Analytics Business Line.
 For a diverse set of federal government clients, she currently leads development of a large language model (LLM) based biocuration acceleration pipeline and user tool, development of pipelines, analytics, and visualizations of electronic initial case reporting data, and development of analytical methods for achieving abbreviated new drug application (ANDA) approval for an agile drug manufacturing technology.
 Nancy has a long history of collaborative work across Battelle bringing statistics and machine learning to Battelle’s deep capability in biology, chemistry, and material science.
 As a researcher and Project Management Professional, Nancy has worked and published on environmental exposure and risk assessment; transportation safety benefits; quantitative risk assessment related to chemical, biological, radiological and nuclear (CBRN) terrorism; bio surveillance; and bioinformatics.
 She managed the Health Analytics Division from 2017-2023, a team of approximately 100 data scientists that supports Battelle’s contract research business.
 Nancy is a member of the Board of Trustees for the National Institute of Statistical Sciences (NISS), the Chair of NISS’s Affiliates Committee, and a member of the Organ Procurement and Transplantation Network’s Data Advisory Committee.

-The NISS AI, Data Science, and Statistics in Practice is a monthly event series part of the NISS Collaboratory (CoLab) will bring together leading experts from industry and academia to discuss the latest advances and practical applications in AI, data science, and statistics.
+The NISS AI, Statistics, and Data Science in Practice is a monthly event series part of the NISS Collaboratory (CoLab) will bring together leading experts from industry and academia to discuss the latest advances and practical applications in AI, data science, and statistics.
 Each session will feature a keynote presentation on cutting-edge topics, where attendees can engage with speakers on the challenges and opportunities in applying these technologies in real-world scenarios.
 This series is intended for professionals, researchers, and students interested in the intersection of AI, data science, and statistics, offering insights into how these fields are shaping various industries.
 The series is designed to provide participants with exposure to and understanding of how modern data analytic methods are being applied in real-world scenarios across various industries, offering both theoretical insights, practical examples, and discussion of issues.

 Featured Topics: